Skip to content

 The intelligence system

-What is in the system
+What's in the system

-The full system lives under intelligence/ inside your project directory and is copied there from Denote when the project is created.
+Everything lives under intelligence/ inside your project directory and is copied there from Denote when the project is created.

 Two roles for the system